Ktor 3.3.2 Help

 Gradle tab in IntelliJ IDEA

-3. Your Ktor application will start in the Run tool window at the bottom of the IDE:
+3. Your Ktor application starts in the Run tool window at the bottom of the IDE:

 The same messages that were previously displayed on the command line will now be visible in the Run tool window.